iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Great idea, was excited to help but the app always crashes.
 Have turned it on every night for over a week and there hasn't been a single morning the app was still running and only clocked up 5 hours<br> :date: __2020-12-30 14:06:28__

-> Stops calculating when charged but still plugged in, doesn't automatically start.
-Fix please!<br> :date: __2020-12-25 14:24:10__

-> Uninstalled.
-Great idea, but too power intensive.
-Left the phone on charge over night and the battery only gained 2%.<br> :date: __2020-12-09 10:34:19__

 #### 1-star reviews